nhselect/step1-training/content/platform-roles/roles/educator.md

 #### Higher education institute example

-- Course lecturers delivering the critical care course curriculum  ​
+- Course lecturers delivering the course curriculum  ​
 - Course lecturers that need to monitor the proficiencies of their students who are enrolled as learners

 </div>